 Position on the Coronavirus Recovery

-The Alliance recognised that the recovery planning from the coronavirus pandemic is a historic opportunity to get back on track with climate goals and accelerate the transition to a zero-carbon economy by 2050.
+NZAOA recognized that the recovery planning from the coronavirus pandemic is a historic opportunity to get back on track with climate goals and accelerate the transition to a zero-carbon economy by 2050.

-Thesegovernment spending and recovery packages must not only be effective in restarting the economy but also in creating a sustainable economy of the future, which includes the imperative to reduce emissions and uphold the Paris Agreement.
+These government spending and recovery packages must not only be effective in restarting the economy but also in creating a sustainable economy of the future, which includes the imperative to reduce emissions and uphold the Paris Agreement.
 The alternative, implementing spending programs without 1.5°C-aligned policies, means potentially committing economies to an unsustainable path that will constrain future efforts to change course.

 Thermal Coal Position